schrockwell/bodyguard/README.md

   alias MyApp.Post

   # Bodyguard.Controller has been imported in web.ex

+  plug :verify_authorized                     # <-- is run at the END of each action

   def index(conn, _params) do
     posts = scope(conn, Post) |> Repo.all     # <-- posts in :index are scoped to the current user